Ileoscopy Experience: Anesthesia Use and Recovery Insights

 Hi M,

-I failed to mention in my post that they were also scoping my ass to check on the third of a colon I still have to just make sure nothing was growing in there I hadn't planted.
+I failed to mention in my post that they were also scoping my ass to check on the third of a colon I still have, just to make sure nothing was growing in there I hadn't planted.
 So the anesthesia was more for that than the ileo.
 I'm sure I wouldn't have needed anesthesia if it was just the ileo.
 What I found very interesting is that for all the prep people endure for a colonoscopy, or even an ileo, they don't routinely scope the whole thing.
-In my experience they only scope the first couple feet and then call it quits.
-I think it's a union rule or something. o)
+In my experience, they only scope the first couple of feet and then call it quits.
+I think it's a union rule or something. ;o)

 Regards,